0x00000042/wa-gun-law-summary/large-capacity-magazines-and-you.md

 **Is it legal to transfer "large capacity magazines" to other people?**

 Probably not.
-While the bill doesn't explicitly prohibit *transfers*, it prohibits *distribution* which is defined broadly as giving out, providing, making available, or delivering a "large capacity magazine" to any person in this state, and it doesn't
+While the bill doesn't explicitly prohibit *transfers*, it prohibits *distribution* which is defined broadly as giving out, providing, making available, or delivering a "large capacity magazine" to any person in this state.

 **Even to family?**